Games

 No hay anuncios

-The tourism sector and its interests have often moved presidents to destinations such as Berlin (Germany), London (the United Kingdom), as well as to annual tourism fairs.
+The tourism sector and its interests have often led presidents to destinations such as Berlin (Germany), London (the United Kingdom), as well as to annual tourism fairs.
 In the same vein, presidents are increasingly pushed to travel to Brussels (Belgium) to defend the interests of the Islands in Europe.
-In addition to her last official trip to the Caribbean, Prohens also spent two days in Riyadh (Saudi Arabia) in 2023, where she defended the candidacy of Menorca Talaiòtica for UNESCO World Heritage status.
+In addition to her last official trip to the Caribbean, Prohens also spent two days in Riyadh (Saudi Arabia) in 2023, where she defended the candidacy of Menorca Talayótica for Unesco World Heritage.

 The opposition, on the attack

-The opposition's criticisms of the Government's external action are also a common occurrence.
+The opposition's criticism of the Government's foreign policy is also a common occurrence.
 The PP accused Armengol of "escapism" for going to India, and Bauzá received similar attacks for leaving for Uruguay when teachers were in full protest.
-The left has also lashed out at Prohens for being abroad during the price crisis due to the war in Iran.
-In the last plenary session, the PSIB censured the cost of the president's institutional trips, which has risen in relation to Armengol's last term (from 2019 to 2023).
-Prohens has spent 151,841.55 euros on them, alongside the socialist's 98,173.95 euros, according to parliamentary group data.
+The left has also lashed out at Prohens for being away during the price crisis caused by the war in Iran.
+In the last plenary session, the PSIB criticized the cost of the president's institutional trips, which has increased compared to Armengol's last term (from 2019 to 2023).
+Prohens has spent 151,841.55 euros, along with the socialist's 98,173.95 euros, according to parliamentary group data.
 Two plenary sessions ago, socialist deputies left a towel and a jar of sunscreen on Prohens' seat.
-Since then, the debate has continued to be marked by the bachata.
+Since then, the drumbeat has continued to set the pace of the debate.